WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 .# Abstract

-A new stack hierarchy for communications.
+A sketch of a proposal for a new meida stack for interactive communications.

 {mainmatter}